rickkas7/firebase_tutorial/README.md

 Not circled in the diagram, but the requestType is set to POST.
 This means that every time the webhook is run, a new row is created in the table.
 There are examples of using PUT and GET below.
 Since a new row is created each time, you see the unique keys like "-KTJgVizgK03-Me9uaqb".

 Finally, the json section of the webhook defines what individual fields to include.
-This uses mustache templates, which are described in a separate [webhooks tutorial] (https://github.com/rickkas7/particle-webhooks).
+This uses mustache templates, which are described in a separate [webhooks tutorial](https://github.com/rickkas7/particle-webhooks).